-Heterotaxy syndrome is a disorder of sidedness.
-This means that the organs may not be on the correct sides of the body.
-For example, usually the liver is on the right side of the body, but in someone with heterotaxy syndrome, the liver could be in the middle or on the left.
+Heterotaxy syndrome occurs when the organs are not on the correct sides of the body.
+For example, the liver is usually on the right side of the body, but in someone with heterotaxy syndrome, the liver could be in the middle or on the left side of the body.

 Patients with heterotaxy could have no spleen (asplenia), have multiple small spleens (poly splenia) or a normal spleen.
-Since the spleen helps to fight certain infections, it is important to know if it is working.
+Since the spleen helps to fight certain infections, it is important that it functions well.
 The intestines of some patients with heterotaxy syndrome rotate incorrectly (malrotation).
 This can lead to bowel obstruction in some patients.

 - When a heart murmur or low oxygen level indicates that there is a cardiac defect

-- Chronic infections from certain types of bacteria that lead us to look for spleen function
+- From chronic infections from certain types of bacteria that lead us to look for spleen function

 - Bowel obstruction from malrotation

-- Others could have mild forms with normally functioning organs and never be detected
+Patients could have mild forms of heterotaxy with normally functioning organs and never have the syndrome detected

 - Electrocardiogram – shows the electrical rhythm of the heart